karlentwistle/karlentwistle.github.io/_posts/2022-01-11-simulate-geolocation.markdown

 )
 ```

-So putting this all together, we have:
+So putting this all together, we have

 ```ruby
 it 'allows a user to share their current geolocation', :js do